juntao/arenztopia/content/news/Special Edtion.md

 ---

-# The Olb City Announcer: SPECIAL EDITION!
+# The Olb City Announcer: SPECIAL EDITION
 Volume 1, Issue 8 and 1/2
 September 23

+## BREAKING NEWS REPORT!

 Arenztopia Mountain is the home to a top security prison, but 2 robbers have broken out.
 They are alive and are hunting down targets.
 A few people have been put under witness protection.
 One, named Bob Richy, commented "I am not scared for me, I am scared for my family."
 Top detectives are on the case.
 Some think they are the same robbers that stole a priceless painting from the Arenztopia Treasury [See Issue 7, Arts section](https://www.arenztopia.com/news/issue-7/).
 King LSJA says: "We will find them, we are safe, stay calm."